Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 In addition to names being unique, DBAs can’t be registered using words related to banking, trust companies, or credit unions unless the business is licensed to provide those services.
 Names also can’t refer to unlawful activity or contain obscene language.

 A DBA can’t use a business entity suffix that is different from the type of entity.
-For example, a sole proprietorship can’t use LLC or corporation in its name.
+For example, a sole proprietorship can’t use the words LLC or corporation in its name.

 Last, words that potentially refer to your business as a government agency (FBI, Treasury, State Department) can’t be used.